icon notify FLASH SALE

 From Scarcity to Abundance

-In Paleolithic times, salt wasn't just scarce—it was like finding a Wi-Fi signal in the wilderness.
-Our ancestors roamed lands where potassium-packed plants were as common as smartphones today, but sodium was the real unicorn.
+In Paleolithic times, salt was a very scarce resource.
+Our ancestors roamed lands where potassium-packed plants were common, but salt was much less readily available.

 This scarcity led our bodies to evolve with mechanisms for holding onto sodium like it's precious gold while being pretty lax about letting go of potassium.

-Fast forward to now, and we're living in an age where salt is no longer a rare treasure but more like that one friend who can't take a hint to leave after the party's over.
+Fast forward to now, and we're living in an age where salt is no longer rare, but rather overly abundant.

 The result?
 Our bodies are still playing by old rules—hoarding sodium at all costs—which isn’t doing us any favors regarding fluid retention and those pesky carb cravings that hit out of nowhere.